Expected Value of Matrix Quadratic Forms with Wishart distributed Random Matrices

 Sparse PCA With Multiple Components

-Sparse Principal Component Analysis is a cardinal technique for obtaining combinations of features, or principal components (PCs), that explain the variance of high-dimensional datasets in an interpretable manner.
-At its heart, this involves solving a sparsity and orthogonality constrained convex maximization problem, which is extremely computationally challenging.
-Most existing work address sparse PCA via heuristics … Read more
+Sparse Principal Component Analysis (sPCA) is a cardinal technique for obtaining combinations of features, or principal components (PCs), that explain the variance of high-dimensional datasets in an interpretable manner.
+This involves solving a sparsity and orthogonality-constrained convex maximization problem, which is extremely computationally challenging.
+Most existing works address sparse PCA via methods—such as iteratively computing … Read more

 Optimized convergence of stochastic gradient descent by weighted averaging